WhiteWatermelon1663/Manipulation-Basics/Guides/Script globals & locals.md

 Sup!

-You will need a code editor for this, I suggest Visual Studio: https://code.visualstudio.com/

-Let me show you how to edit and read script globals and script locals.
+Let me tell you how to edit and read script globals and script locals.

 First you need to know what are script globals and script locals.